About Feed the Truth

 - Oversee the organization’s HR function, serving as the point of contact for all HR needs of employees.
-Act as a first line contact for employee concerns and for questions around HR policies and procedures.

 - Serve as the primary point of contact for the Professional Employment Organization (PEO) to ensure payroll, employee benefits, deductions and leave are effectively managed.

 - Establish, regularly review, and update HR processes, employee benefits and policies.

 - Develop and implement a staff performance review and evaluation process as well as ongoing learning and professional development opportunities.